miaard/.github/profile/README.md

   <img width="75%" alt="Fallback image description" src="default-image.png">
 </picture>

-⌛ Minimum Information about any Radiocarbon Determination (MIaaRD): A proposal to create a formalised, structured, and validatable standard for reporting of radiocarbon determinations.
+⌛ **Minimum Information about any Radiocarbon Determination (MIaaRD)**: <br>
+A proposal for a formalised, structured, and validatable standard for reporting of radiocarbon determinations.

 - 📑 See [miaard-schema](https://github.com/miaard/miaard-schema) to see the schema itself
 - ✅ See [miaard-DataHarmonizer](https://github.com/miaard/miaard-DataHarmonizer) to test the schema on your own data